 Keeping your finger on the pulse of the industry is essential; you’ll keep in tune with popular sports culture and will be highly conscious of any major events on the horizon.
 Using this insight, and applying your passion for sport, you will help to develop a proactive approach to social.

 Creativity is essential – You’ll be regularly challenged and tasked with creating head-turning social media postings that accurately reflect the story the team want to tell.
 Not just through your excellent editorial skills but also through relevancy, accuracy and timeliness of posts; you’ll need to stay ahead of the rest and keep in line with the user's mindset at all times.

 THE SKILLS & EXPERIENCE YOU NEED//

-If you are interested in applying, please press the apply button or call Emma at The Executives in Sport Group for more information.
+To apply please press the apply button or get in touch with Emma at The Executives in Sport Group for an informal discussion.